Skyshader77/Lacryma-Hydra/chapter12.typ

 "Deserters.
 They left their gold in their quarters.
 We may seize it."

 The Excurbitores circled the room.
-"No, they were exploring the palace's underground.
+"No, they were exploring the Exiles' Island.
 There is something lurking there, I tell you.
 We must scour the place."

 "Your imagination runs wild.
 The turncloaks have left the city."

-"No, no, no, it is a monster.
+"No, no, no, it must be a monster.
 I can hear it slithering within the walls.
 It speaks to us.
 It whispers names."

 Their boots left the room.
 Nix and Majorian laid for minutes under the bed, hearing their tense breathing.